Harvard Chan NIEHS Center for Environmental Health

 Community Exposures and Health Training

-The Community Exposures and Health (CEH) Training is a two-day intensive course featuring seminars and applied analytical sessions on key concepts, exposure assessment techniques, epidemiologic methods, community engagement and health policy applications, and statistical analytic approaches for conducting effective and solution-driven community environmental health research.
+The Community Exposures and Health (CEH) Training is a two-day intensive course featuring lectures on key concepts in solution-oriented, community environmental health research.
+Lectures will cover topics ranging from exposure assessment techniques to epidemiologic methods, community engagement practices, health policy applications, and statistical analytic approaches for doing environmental health science that is in partnership with and relevant for improving community health.

 The training is held annually as a hybrid event.
 In 2024, it was hosted by the Harvard T.H.
 Chan School of Public Health in Boston, MA.
 The 2025 training will be held remotely.

-The training is hosted by the Columbia Mailman School of Public Health’s SHARP Program, the Columbia NIEHS Center for Environmental Health in Northern Manhattan (CEHNM), the Harvard Chan NIEHS Center for Environmental Health, the UCSF Program on Reproductive Health and the Environment, the UCSF EaRTH Center, and the University of Washington’s Center for Exposures, Diseases, Genomics, and Environment (EDGE)
+The training is hosted by the Columbia Mailman School of Public Health’s SHARP Program, the Harvard Chan NIEHS Center for Environmental Health, and the University of Washington’s Center for Exposures, Diseases, Genomics, and Environment (EDGE)

 Key Links